Do you need help? Please call us at (877) 376-6323.

-Four Peaks provides us with wondrous sunset displays of lilac violet and purple hues.
-But it also has supplied us, and the world, with tangible purple treasure - high quality amethyst crystals.
+Four Peaks provides us with wondrous sunset displays of lilac, violet, and purple hues.
+It also has supplied us, and the world, with tangible purple treasures - high quality amethyst crystals.

 For centuries, amethyst has been considered the royal gem because of its color.
 Purple was the emblem of rank or authority and the color most often associated with European monarchs.
 Spanish history reportedly shows the discovery of a Four Peaks Iode in the 18th century and significant shipments of these gems to the homeland where they found their way into crown jewels of five countries.

 The ancient Greeks believed that if they drank wine from a cup carved from amethyst they would not become intoxicated.
 They therefore named this beautiful purple quartz with a combination of the Greek words for “not” and “to intoxicate.”
 In addition to these legendary powers, it is also the birthstone for February and is associated with the astrological sign of Aquarius.